Dont' have an account?

 Any earnings have the opportunity to grow free from federal (and possibly state) income tax.
 Withdrawals, including any earnings, are federal tax-free when withdrawn to pay for qualified higher education expenses.1 Contributions are not deductible for federal income tax purposes.
 These tax benefits can help maximize your contributions to your 529 account.

-You may also be able to take advantage of a gift tax election that applies to contributions to Section 529 accounts.
-This election generally allows you to contribute up to $70,000 per beneficiary in one year and elect to prorate it over five years without federal gift tax liability, as long as you do not make any additional gifts to your beneficiary for the next five years.
-Married couples generally can contribute up to $140,000 per beneficiary in any one year.
-This gifting strategy may be an attractive option for grandparents wishing to help fund college for one or more grandchildren.2
+In addition, a contribution to a 529 plan account is treated as a completed gift from the donor to the designated beneficiary of the account and qualifies for the annual federal gift tax exclusion ($14,000 in 2017).
+This affords a unique opportunity in which you can remove assets from your taxable estate while contributing to an account that you control.
+You may also be able to take advantage of a federal gift tax election that applies only to 529 plan contributions.
+This election allows you to make a lump-sum contribution up to five times the annual exclusion amount ($70,000 in 2017) per beneficiary in one year and elect to treat the contribution as if it was made ratably over five years avoiding federal gift tax liability, as long as you make no other gifts to the same beneficiary for the next five years.
+A married couple filing jointly generally can gift up to $140,000 in 2017.
+This gifting strategy may be an attractive option for grandparents wishing to help fund college for one or more grandchildren.²

 Contributions can be made online, by check or by transferring or rolling over funds from another account.
 Make it easy by setting up automatic contributions from your checking or savings account, or using payroll deduction.